kweisVee/Articles/materializedViews.md

 SELECT COUNT(*) FROM employees;
 ```

-It returns 72 which is the actual number of employees within the company.
+It returns 72 which is the actual number of employees within the company at present.

 #### Types of refreshes

-We can refresh a materialized view in three different ways:
+To update the `employee_details` we must need to refresh it, and this can be done in three different ways:

 -   COMPLETE -
     This creates the materialized view straight from scratch by dropping all the contents within the materialized view, and reruning the query all over again in order to repopulate the materialized view with the right data.
 This however, can reduce efficiency as it will be slow most especially when working with large databases.